 Always on my bucket list is to attend and celebrate festivals in the Philippines.
-During my previous travel to Romblon, most of my friends told me that I had to visit one of the festivals that is celebratde on the island and that is the Biniray Festival.
+During my previous travel to Romblon, most of my friends told me that I had to visit one of the festivals celebrated on the island, which is the Biniray Festival.

-I was also told that though many of it’s citizen are overseas or in big cities, most of them come home to their homeland just to witness and be part of this event.
+I was also told that though many of its citizens are overseas or in big cities, most of them come home to their homeland to witness and be part of this event.
 As they all say, there is no place like home!

-Together with the Department of Tourism – MIMAROPA, Dream Favor Travel Tours and the support of the Local Government Units, I was given an opportunity to experience this on a 6 day tour around Romblon and Sibuyan Island.
+Together with the Department of Tourism – MIMAROPA, Dream Favor Travel Tours, and the Local Government Units’ support, I was given an opportunity to experience this on a 6-day tour around Romblon and Sibuyan Island.

 How to get to Romblon, Romblon Island?